francojc/yt-channel-setup/README.md

-# YouTube Channel Setup Environment
+# Basic Development Environment Setup

-This repository contains scripts and configuration files to quickly set up a standard macOS environment for creating YouTube content about AI education for non-programmers.
+This repository contains scripts and configuration files to quickly set up a clean, standard macOS development environment for content creation and demonstrations.

 ## Purpose

-This setup creates a consistent, "vanilla" environment that represents what typical academic users might have on their machines, perfect for:
+This setup creates a consistent, "vanilla" development environment that represents what typical users might have on their machines, perfect for:
 - Testing tutorials and demonstrations
-- Recording screen content with standard tools
 - Running AI/ML demos locally
+- Development work in a clean environment
 - Ensuring content works for the target audience

 ## Quick Start